How to Add Custom Fonts to Dubsado Forms

-In this post, I’ll walk you through how to add your custom fonts step by step to your forms in Dubsado - whether you’re using hosted font files, Google Fonts, or Adobe Fonts.
+In this post, I'll walk you through how to add custom fonts to your Dubsado forms step by step - whether you're using hosted font files, Google Fonts, or Adobe Fonts.

 You’ll need a URL for each of your font files so you can link to them in your CSS code.
 Here are two ways to do this: